HSley13/chatApp-Server/README.md

     ------

     TO DO
-    --- Store the Files within the Database or a folder on the PC
+    --- Store the Files within the Database or a folder on the PC.
-    --- Implement Voice note feature and List it in the conversation (I would have done it already if it wasn't for macOS cause it won't allow the app to use microphone).
+    --- Implement Voice note feature and List it in the conversation.
-    --- Group Chats
+    --- Group Chats.
     --- Finish the database's configuration.
     ---
     ---